Gender bender: Gender bending in practice

 Often, parody and exaggeration are used to transgress gender roles, usually to expose them as artificial.
-For example, a person who engages in gender bending may purposefully exaggerate conventional notions of femininity, or masculinity.
-Gender bending can also be achieved through cross-dressing and androgyny, both of which challenge and contribute to dismantling the gender binary by separating expression or performance of gender from perceptions of biological or physiological sex.
+For example, a person who engages in gender bending may purposefully exaggerate conventional notions of femininity or masculinity.
+Gender bending can also be achieved through cross-dressing and androgyny, both of which challenge and contribute to dismantling the gender binary by separating the expression or performance of gender from perceptions of biological or physiological sex.
 Thus, gender bending protests gender essentialism.
 This concept is protested not only through non-normative appearance, but by challenging normative gender roles, characteristics, or behaviors as well – for example, a female-bodied individual who is purposefully assertive and nondomestic in order to challenge the notion of essential femininity.
-Gender bending is based in gender performativity: the concept of gender as a performance.
-It can be achieved through physical presentation (e.g. clothing, hair, makeup, and secondary sex characteristics), as well as behavior.
+Gender bending is based on gender performativity: the concept of gender as a performance.
+It can be achieved through physical presentation (e.g., clothing, hair, makeup, and secondary sex characteristics), as well as behavior.
 Because much of gender performance is expressed through clothing, in societies where a gender binary can be observed, there is an established, widespread notion that some clothes are "masculine" and should be worn only by male-bodied individuals, and others are "feminine" and should be worn only by female-bodied individuals.
-Hawkes, sociologist and author, addresses this "dress code" and the opportunity for a resistance: "The universality of [dress] codes and their meanings allows for the [subversion of] the mainstream 'messages' they convey and through this to illuminate the existence of alternative [gender] identities."
+Hawkes, sociologist and author, addresses this "dress code" and the opportunity for resistance: "The universality of [dress] codes and their meanings allows for the [subversion of] the mainstream 'messages' they convey and through this to illuminate the existence of alternative [gender] identities."